seanlokeee/TrackCI/README.md

 *Git Branch Name Format:* Starts with an alphabet (E.g. f/testing where f means that it is a feature branch) to differentiate it from other branches like hotfix

 ## Artifact
+There are a couple of items being stored as artifacts on the CI pipeline.
+One of the items is the entire application itself and the rest of the items are the test, linting and coverage results as xml files

-Contain any automated tests that will be run in different environments and be immutable because the same artifact gets deployed multiple times
+- Entire application artifact must contain any automated tests that will be run in different environments and be immutable because the same artifact gets deployed multiple times
+- The items' xml files show in-depth details of the final results which can be opened on the web browser so that developers can see them easily and if there is a failure, these extra details help in further debugging